 Identifying drivers of cyanoHABs and their associated toxins requires an understanding of the conditions that foster their growth as well as hydrologic drivers that then transport them through the ecosystem.
 Environmental factors that have been attributed to the occurrence of cyanoHABs and the toxins they produce include nutrient concentrations, light conditions, water temperature, hydrologic conditions, water residence time, and meteorological conditions.
 These factors change rapidly in aquatic systems, particularly in hydrologically complex and tidal estuaries like the Delta (Kraus et al., 2017).
-Thus, a robust monitoring program for cyanoHABs and cyanotoxins requires investing in collection of a wide array of parameters, a task that is often cost prohibitive.
-Due to the high costs of these efforts, there has been limited and sporadic cyanotoxin sampling in the Delta to date (Lehman et al. 2005, 2008, 2017; Otten et al. 2017).
-However, we do know from this work that cyanoHABs occur each year and negatively impact aquatic species at multiple trophic levels in the estuary (Lehman et al. 2010, 2017).
-Here we propose to add cyanotoxin sampling to existing water quality monitoring programs run by the US Geological Survey California Water Science Center (USGS) and California Department of Water Resources (DWR) that already collect flow, water quality, nutrient, and phytoplankton data (Table 1).
+Thus, a robust monitoring program for cyanoHABs and cyanotoxins requires investing in collection of a wide array of parameters.
+Unfortunately, there has been limited and sporadic cyanotoxin sampling in the Delta to date (Lehman et al. 2005, 2008, 2017; Otten et al. 2017).
+However, we do know from this work that cyanoHABs occur each year and negatively impact aquatic species at multiple trophic levels in the estuary (Lehman et al. 2010, 2017, 2020, 2021).

-Another challenge for monitoring cyanotoxins is that the occurrence of these compounds can be ephemeral and/or episodic.
+Another challenge for monitoring cyanotoxins is that the occurrence of these compounds can be episodic.
 Thus, discrete sampling programs that occur on a monthly or even bimonthly interval can miss key events and underestimate cyanotoxin risk, or if they capture a high-concentration event can give a false impression that cyanotoxins are a widespread health hazard.
-The use of SPATTs

-(Solid Phase Adsorption Toxin Tracking) samplers helps address this issue by providing a temporally integrated signal of dissolved cyanotoxin concentrations (Kudela, 2017; Howard et al, 2017; Peacock et al., 2018, Howard et al., 2018).
+The use of SPATT (Solid Phase Adsorption Toxin Tracking) samplers helps address this issue by providing a temporally integrated signal of dissolved cyanotoxin concentrations (Kudela, 2017; Howard et al, 2017; Peacock et al., 2018, Howard et al., 2018).
 SPATT samplers have been used as a compliment to traditional monitoring programs and can elucidate toxin dynamics and environmental drivers.
-SPATT samplers have detected HAB toxins when simultaneous "grab" samples of water have failed to detect the same toxins in a given waterway as SPATT captures ephemeral events that may be missed by whole water sampling, including the prevalence of toxins, and exhibits more sensitivity compared with grab samples (Lane et al., 2010, Kudela, 2011; Howard et al., 2017; Kudela, 2017; Peacock et al., 2018).
+SPATT samplers have detected cyanotoxins when simultaneous "grab" samples of water have failed to detect the same cyanotoxins .
+SPATT captures ephemeral cyanotoxin events that may be missed by discrete water sampling, and exhibits more sensitivity compared with grab samples (Lane et al., 2010, Kudela, 2011; Howard et al., 2017; Kudela, 2017; Peacock et al., 2018).
 A timeseries of water (particulate fraction) and SPATT samples were collected in San Francisco Bay (SFB) from 2011 to 2016 and analyzed for both cyanotoxins and marine toxins (Peacock et al., 2018).
 The SPATT results indicated ubiquitous toxins throughout SFB, however, the particulate water samples only captured toxins during some timepoints and generally indicated toxins were not very prevalent.
-Both particulate and dissolved toxins are concentrated by shellfish (Miller et al., 2010; Gibble et al., 2016) and additional studies indicated multiple toxins were routinely present in mussels indicating a potential for transfer of toxins throughout the food web (Gibble et al., 2016; Peacock et al., 2018).
-Therefore, using SPATT as a monitoring tool provided insight into the toxin detections in mussel samples, and the potential for transfer to the food web that the grab samples did not capture (Peacock et al., 2018).
+Both particulate and dissolved toxins are concentrated by shellfish (Miller et al., 2010; Gibble et al., 2016) and additional studies found multiple toxins were routinely present in mussels indicating a potential for transfer of toxins throughout the food web (Gibble et al., 2016; Peacock et al., 2018).
+Therefore, using SPATT samplers as a monitoring tool provided insight into the toxin detections in mussel samples, and the potential for transfer to the food web that the grab samples did not capture (Peacock et al., 2018).